Preventing Heatstroke in Hot Weather

 Watch for vomiting or diarrhea, too.
 It’s not just unpleasant; it can be downright dangerous in the heat as it can lead to rapid dehydration.

 Remebering these signs can help you spot trouble and keep your cool cat just that – cool – instead of overheated.
-If you notice any of these symptoms, it’s important to act swiftly to cool them down and consult a veterinarian promptly to ensure the heatstroke is managed effectively and safely.
+If you notice any of these symptoms, it is important to act swiftly to cool them down and consult a veterinarian promptly to ensure the heatstroke is managed effectively and safely.

 Hydration Strategies to Beat the Heat